shopsys/shopsys/docs/contributing/releasing-a-new-version-of-shopsys-platform.md

 For releasing a new version of Shopsys Platform, we are leveraging `release` command from [symplify/monorepo-builder](https://github.com/Symplify/MonorepoBuilder) package.

-All the source codes and configuration of our release process can be found in `utils/releaser` folder that is located in the root of the monorepo.
+All the source codes and configuration of our release process can be found in the `utils/releaser` folder located in the monorepo's root.

-Each step of the release process is defined as an implementation of `Symplify\MonorepoBuilder\Release\Contract\ReleaseWorker\ReleaseWorkerInterface`, therefore we refer to the step definitions as to "release workers".
+Each step of the release process is defined as an implementation of `Symplify\MonorepoBuilder\Release\Contract\ReleaseWorker\ReleaseWorkerInterface`, therefore, we refer to the step definitions as to "release workers".

 ## Stages